 One downside of being entirely cloud-based is that your POS system may be vulnerable to internet outages.
 It bears consideration if, for example, you have a weak WiFi signal or an unreliable ISP.

 One drawback is that there is no way to see the status of a support request from the POS terminal itself.
 This is hardly an issue when the team are so helpful and quick to respond, but a digital notification that an issue is being handled would be a welcome.

 Case Study: Jurassic World

 Epos Now’s pricing model is transparent.
 Core hardware and/or software is available from $1,145, payable upfront or in installments.
 Users also pay a monthly fee of $39 (Standard) or $54 (Premium) which covers software subscription, cloud data storage, reporting, and the phone support service.

 There are two price considerations you should keep in mind when shopping for POS system quotes.
 The first is that, like many suppliers, Epos Now charges for some optional apps and hardware separately.
 The second is that their excellent 24/7 phone support service is only included in the Premium subscription.
 Otherwise, you’re limited to calling at 9.00am-6.00pm Monday-Friday, and 10.00am-4.00pm on Saturday.
 Remember to check Epos Now’s terms and conditions to make an informed purchase.

-Epos Now is better than ever in 2020.
+Epos Now is better than ever today.
 Incremental software updates have made for a more refined product over time, and third party integrations have expanded the system's range of uses.
 But it’s the exceptional customer service that should really elevate this standout system to the front of your mind when you're shopping for POS solutions.